jbordalo/personal-page/content/authors/admin/_index.md

     url: https://fct.unl.pt/en

 # Short bio (displayed in user profile at end of posts)
-bio: MSc Graduate from NOVA School of Science and Technology.
+bio: PhD Student from NOVA School of Science and Technology.

 # Interests to show in About widget
 interests: